nldanne/foundation-exam-practice-1/README.md

 - All your answers and solutions should go in this repository
 - Take care of style guide
 - Take care of the naming of classes, fields, variables, files, etc.
+- Change the visibility of this repository from Public to Private

 ## Exercises